rhwhite/geohack2016renew/README.md

-﻿# GeoHackWeek 2016 #ReMap Project
+# GeoHackWeek 2016 #Renewables Mapping Project

 A hack week project to locate optimal sites for renewable energy power plants using random forest classification and Google Earth Engine (GEE).

+## Run the Project
+To run the project:
+1. Create a GEE account.
+2. Copy and paste the code from `gee_scripts/prospect.js` into the GEE code editor and run.

 ## Methodology